hugogu/wordpress-compose/README.md

 This tiny project features an all-in-one solution to setup a WordPress site with optimized configuration as default.

+This is usually suitable to setup personal site.

 ## Basic Setup

 * [Apache2](https://httpd.apache.org/) from Debian distribution is choiced for its convinient sites and mods management.
 Please read its [doc](https://salsa.debian.org/apache-team/apache2/-/blob/master/debian/config-dir/apache2.conf.in) for more information